thomasbrunstrom/academy-serverdevelopment/nodejs.md

 For example: the joe-berlin.jpg and frank.berlin.jpg should be copied into a folder named berlin, joe-paris.jpg and mary-paris.jpg should be copied into a folder named paris.

-The program should print out a list of files that did'nt fit the format in the end.
+The program should print out a list of files that didn't fit the format in the end.

 Example output:
 node pictureSorter.js